 Does homework make kids smarter?

 In the mid-2000s, a Duke researcher named Harris Cooper led up one of the most comprehensive looks at homework efficacy to-date.
 The research set out to explore the perceived correlation between homework and achievement.
-The results weren’t very impressive; Cooper reported “No strong evidence was found for an association between the homework–achievement link and the outcome measure (grades as opposed to standardized tests) or the subject matter (reading as opposed to math).”
+The results showed a general correlation between homework and achievement.
+Cooper reported, “No strong evidence was found for an association between the homework–achievement link and the outcome measure (grades as opposed to standardized tests) or the subject matter (reading as opposed to math).”

 A 2012 study looked at more than 18,000 10th-grade students and concluded that increasing homework loads could be the result of too much material with insufficient instructional time in the classroom.
 “The overflow typically results in more homework assignments,” the lead researcher said in a statement from the University.
 “However, students spending more time on something that is not easy to understand or needs to be explained by a teacher does not help these students learn and, in fact, may confuse them.”

 Even in that case, however, the research provided somewhat conflicting results that are hard to reconcile.
 While the study found a positive association between time spent on homework and scores on standardized tests, students who did homework didn’t generally get better grades than kids who didn’t.

 It seems antithetical, but some research suggests that homework can actually hinder achievement and, in some cases, students’ overall health.